 Love, Money, and Bankruptcy: When Happily Ever After Meets Chapter 13

 It is not uncommon to find within a divorce that financial issues are affecting a family.
 Depending on their extent, those financial problems could lead to filing for bankruptcy either by one or both spouses.
 Divorce is frequently the precursor to filing for bankruptcy.
-Consumer debt is an added factor that can put many families like yours over the top in terms of not managing their relational, familial, and financial stressors; if this situation sounds like the one you find yourself in, then you will want to pay attention to the information contained in today’s blog post.
+Consumer debt is an added factor that can put many families like yours over the top in terms of not managing their relational, familial, and financial stressors.
+If this situation sounds like the one you find yourself in, then you will want to pay attention to the information contained in today’s blog post.

 Once you or your spouse file for bankruptcy, the bankruptcy court imitates an automatic stay.
 This stay will bar any creditor from attempting to garnish your wages or collect money from you to pay your debts.
-To proceed with your divorce under a bankruptcy stay, you would need to seek an order from the court that would temporarily lift the visit to deal with matters related to your divorce.
+To proceed with your divorce under a bankruptcy stay, you would need to seek an order from the court that would temporarily lift the stay to deal with matters related to your divorce.

 How long does a bankruptcy stay remain in effect?